cjhannay26/hannay-cybe465-programming-assignment-1/CYBCSSP-Comprehensive-Guide-Setting-Up-CSSP.md

 ## AWS Access Control Lists (ACLs) for IAM

-This application is designed to be used with access to AWS restricted through **ACLs applied to an IAM account**[cite: 28]. [cite_start]Each ACL is designed to restrict access to the minimum number of components that an instance of CSSP would require[cite: 29]. [cite_start]Listed below are the ACLs that should be applied to the group containing the IAM user.
+This application is designed to be used with access to AWS restricted through **ACLs applied to an IAM account**.
+Each ACL is designed to restrict access to the minimum number of components that an instance of CSSP would require.
+Listed below are the ACLs that should be applied to the group containing the IAM user.

 ### AWS IAM ACL: Image Creation